watt-rs/watt/README.md

 gecko.say_hello()
 ```

-Geko is written in pure rust, what provides good
+Watt is written in pure rust, what provides good
 performance and experience 👋🌞